SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/input-variables.md

 Ideal Cycle Amount
 </td>
 <td>
-Ideal Production Speed
+Ideal production speed
 </td>
 <td>
-Link to the production plan or manual entry in the app.
+Link to the production plan or manual entry in the application
 </td>
 <td>
 x